-

 What do you believe will be the three most significant factors influencing M&A activity over the next 2 years?

 The Notary Act has also been amended to allow notarisation of corporate decisions where not all participants are present but exercise their rights in the meeting by electronic means.
-However, the notarization of completely virtual meetings is still not permitted for the time being.
-In addition, digital notarisations and public certifications will also be available.
+In addition, digital notarisations and public certifications will also become feasible in due course.

-Liechtenstein (Holding) companies which often are created for family-governed, foreign groups of companies continue to be frequently involved in M&A transactions with a cross-border dimension.
+Liechtenstein (Holding) companies which often are created for family-governed, foreign groups of companies continue to be frequently involved in M&A and other corporate transactions with a crossborder dimension.

 It will also be interesting to see how new technological developments, especially in the field of distributed ledger technologies and smart contracts, will influence the execution and process of M&A deals.